 Verdun residents are in store for a new Japanese takeout counter — and eventual evening haunt — as of today.
-While well-liked sushi spot Aka-Fuji is located just a few blocks over, Kokochi is the first in the area determined to replicate the small sharing plates, flowing drinks, and boisterous atmosphere characteristic to the Japanese izakaya.
+While well-liked sushi spot Aka-Fuji is located just a few blocks over, Kokochi is the first in the area determined to replicate the small sharing plates, flowing drinks, and boisterous atmosphere characteristic of the Japanese izakaya.

 The restaurant takes up residence in the Wellington Street space formerly occupied by Turkish restaurant Su, which shut its doors after 14 years this past summer and was beloved by many, including Kokochi’s owners.

 “We used to come here for many years.
 Fisun [Ercan, chef-owner of Su] is a friend, and we knew the location and space very well.
 We loved coming to celebrate events and birthdays,” says co-owner Ibti Saadi, who previously oversaw marketing, PR, and communications for Griffintown restaurant Le Richmond, and now does the same for Kokochi.
 She’s joined on the ownership side by Sid Alami, a former food and beverage director at Hilton Hotels who lost his job at the hands of the pandemic.